mmbman/Katagiri/1987-03-27-Platform-Sutra-Talk-3.md

 Okay, next, page 97... this is also talking about the meaning of *paramita*.
 This (previous) paragraph [talks about] the meaning of paramita in terms of *emptiness of mark*, and in the next paragraph on page 97, paramita is [talked about] in terms of *emptiness of dharma*:

 > “Good Knowing Advisors, deluded people recite with their mouths, but while they recite they live in falsehood and in error.
 When there is practice in every thought, that is the true nature.
-You should understand this dharma, which is the Prajna dharma; and cultivate this conduct, which is the Prajna conduct.
+You should understand this dharma, which is the Prajñā dharma; and cultivate this conduct, which is the Prajñā conduct.
 Not to cultivate is to be a common person, but in a single thought of cultivation, you are equal to the Buddhas.”

 From this point, this paramita is mentioned in terms of *emptiness of dharma*, because everything exists in the emptiness, so you have to always go beyond something which you have understood, which you have been.
 You have to go beyond.
 Always you have to move, [that] means constantly you should maintain actualization [or] flow, the flow of activities.